 Remote Patient Monitoring for Mental Health: Early Detection and Intervention

 Implementing remote patient monitoring allows for the early detection of potential mental health concerns.
-By tracking various parameters, such as sleep patterns, activity levels, and mood changes, healthcare providers can identify subtle signs of distress before they escalate.
+By tracking various parameters, such as sleep patterns, activity levels, and weight, healthcare providers can identify subtle signs of distress before they escalate.
 Early intervention is crucial in mental health care, and remote monitoring provides a proactive approach to address issues before they become more challenging to manage.

 The following sections identify devices that can be used for remote patient mental health monitoring to detect concerns.